bigraph-toolkit-suite/bigraphs-by-examples.vendingmachine-webservice/README.md

 #### Features

-- A project template for similar projects
+- A project template for "database-driven object-oriented bigraphs"
   - Suitable to abstract from and build some code generation around
 - Application data and logic is stored fully within a database as bigraphs
 - Bigraphical reactions are initiated by REST requests